mohamedaldahoul/LexEurope.ai/README.md

-# InstantLegal AI - Legal Document Generator
+# LexEurope AI - Legal Document Generator

 A Flask web application that generates professional legal documents using OpenAI's GPT-4 API and ReportLab for PDF generation.